prescottprue/fireadmin/README.md

 1. Fork repository
 2. Run `npm install` to install dev dependencies.
-3. Run `grunt` to Serve and Open the dev environment.
+3. Run `gulp` to Serve and Open the dev environment.

 ### Config